Brian McClair: International career

-Management & coaching career
+Management and coaching career

 McClair returned south of the border in December 1998 to become Brian Kidd's assistant at Blackburn Rovers.
-But the pair were unable to prevent Blackburn from slipping out of the Premier League and within a year both had been sacked.
+But the pair were unable to prevent Blackburn from slipping out of the Premier League, and within a year, both had been sacked.
 He returned to Old Trafford as a youth team coach soon afterwards.

-Ironically, when Kidd first joined Blackburn after being assistant manager at Manchester United, McClair was one of several high-profile names to be linked with the assistant manager's vacancy at Old Trafford, as was former teammate Steve Bruce – who was managing Sheffield United at this stage.
+When Kidd first joined Blackburn after being assistant manager at Manchester United, McClair was one of several high-profile names to be linked with the assistant manager's vacancy at Old Trafford, as was former teammate Steve Bruce, who was then managing Sheffield United.

-In 2001, he was appointed as Reserve Team manager, and promptly won the Premier Reserve League in his first season as coach.
+In 2001, McClair was appointed as Manchester United reserve team manager, and promptly won the Premier Reserve League in his first season as coach.
 In his second season, he was in charge of the Under-19 team which clinched the 2003 FA Youth Cup.
-Some players from that team, like David Jones, Chris Eagles and Kieran Richardson went on to make appearances in the first team.
+Some players from that team, such as David Jones, Chris Eagles and Kieran Richardson, went on to make appearances in the first team.

-At the end of the 2004–05 season the first team finished trophyless, but the Reserve Teams headed by Ricky Sbragia, with McClair as his assistant, won an unprecedented quadruple of the Pontins' Holidays League, the FA Premier Reserve League, The Pontins' Holidays League Cup and the Premier Reserve League Playoff.
+At the end of the 2004–05 season, the first team finished trophyless, but the Reserve Teams headed by Ricky Sbragia, with McClair as his assistant, won an unprecedented quadruple of the Pontins' Holidays League, the FA Premier Reserve League, The Pontins' Holidays League Cup and the Premier Reserve League Playoff.
 Their quest for an unprecedented five trophies was thwarted when they lost to Manchester City in the Manchester Senior Cup.

 After a year of shadowing Les Kershaw, McClair replaced him as the director of the Manchester United youth academy at the start of the 2006–07 season.
 His son, Liam, was once a member of the United academy.

 McClair left Manchester United after being appointed by the Scottish Football Association in February 2015 as their national performance director, effective from 1 June 2015.
 McClair succeeded Mark Wotte, who resigned from the position in October 2014.
-McClair left the position in July 2016.
+McClair left the role in July 2016.

 Personal life

-Though born in Bellshill, McClair was brought up in Airdrie and supported Airdrieonians F.C. as a child.
+Though born in Bellshill, McClair was brought up in Airdrie and supported Airdrieonians as a child.